MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/windowsupdate/Get-WindowsUpdateLog.md

 ### -LogPath

-Specifies the full path to which **Get-WindowsUpdateLog** writes WindowsUpdate.log.
+Specifies the full path to which `Get-WindowsUpdateLog` writes `WindowsUpdate.log`.
-The default value is WindowsUpdate.log in the Desktop folder of the current user.
+The default value is `WindowsUpdate.log` in the Desktop folder of the current user.

 ```yaml
 Type: String